azurecrystalz/azurecrystalz.github.io/source/_drafts/take-a-chance.md

     Let’s hurry up and finish this next objective so we can keep enjoying our journey across America~!
   {% endbubble %}

-  [^10]: A tanuki is a “Raccoon-dog”/Panda looking animal, the Japanese mythology version based on it is a creature that shape shifts and plays harmless, mischievous little tricks on humans just for the sake of enjoyment!
-It’s tricks are most often compared to that of a kitsune.

 <h2 id="6">Chapter 6</h2>